CharlieS540/MS1-Junior-Club/README.md

 ### Project goals

-The primary goal of the Junior Club website is to provide parents information regarding the clubs times, events and camps.
-This site has two main audience's: new customers - parents of young skiers and snoboarders looking to find out what is involved and potentially join the the Junior Club programme and returning customers - parents of young skiers and snowboarders that are aleardy part of this programme looking to find out about upcoming events and the weekly schedule.
+The primary goal of the Junior Club website is to provide parents information regarding the clubs' times, events and camps.
+This site has two main audience's: new customers - parents of young skiers and snowboarders looking to find out what is involved and potentially join the Junior Club programme and returning customers - parents of young skiers and snowboarders that are already part of this programme looking to find out about upcoming events and the weekly schedule.

 ### User goals

 #### New user goals:

-* User is able to find out what's involved in the club.
+* User can find out what's involved in the club.
 * User can find out how to join the club.
 * User can see when sessions are and what activities are on.